ANCY616/sustainability-portfolio/03_sql/README.md

 SQL_Queries.sql (16 foundational queries)

 CREATE_energy_data_table.sql (creates the database, table, and loads all 12 months of data — run this first)

+Day 27 — Advanced Queries: CTEs, window functions, LAG(), CASE, and a subquery on a new GHG dataset (24+ rows, 2 sites).
+See 03_SQL/Day27_Advanced_Queries.